-When dental implants are indicated, Dr. Noraian will complete a work-up using cone beam CT scanning and either Simplant® or Anatomage® software to obtain a 3-D understanding of the space available in the jawbone for an implant or implants.
-This implant work-up will provide Dr. Noraian with a detailed understanding of what he will need to recommend to make the site suitable for implant placement.
+When you need dental implants, Dr. Noraian will complete a work-up using cone beam CT scanning and either Simplant® or Anatomage® software to obtain a 3-D understanding of the space available in the jawbone for an implant or implants.
+This implant work-up will provide Dr. Noraian with a detailed understanding of what he will need to make the site suitable for implant placement.
 Bone grafting refers to the many different procedures used to enhance the site for implant placement.

 Why Bone Grafting?

 Once you have lost some teeth, the jawbone undergoes disuse atrophy which is a resorptive process that occurs over time.
 The characteristic of disuse atrophy is a change in bone quality and quantity that reduces the available bone for dental implant placement.
-When this situation occurs, your chance for implant placement lessens.
+When this situation occurs, the possibility for implant placement lessens.